shanekeran/dawg/README.md

 Features to be introduced at a later date:
 - Add the Google Maps API to the Locations page to pinpoint each store's exact location.
 - Add a testimonials and FAQ (returns / shipping information) app in addition to my current two custom models.
+- Email contact form submissions shopdawgsupplies@gmail.com in addition to being stored on the database.

 ### **Structure**